dorucioclea/bnp/readme/connecting_to_azure.md

 ![id_rsa Download](https://github.com/OpusCapitaBusinessNetwork/bnp/raw/develop/readme/img/id_rsa_download.png)

 ##Connecting to Azure
 Current master host is available under IP 13.95.89.43.
 Remember about using downloaded key, not your own!
-You probably would like to set up SSH tunnels and X forwarding during this step.
+Demployment manager user is `dm`  so the command you would like to use is probably `ssh dm@13.95.89.43`.
+You probably would like to also set up SSH tunnels and X forwarding during this step.
 Commonly used ports are:

   * 8080 - Kubernetes management